 One word of caution: You can choose to back out of attending a college without penalty, but this applies only if you do so before you submit a deposit.
 If you choose to opt out of a college admission offer after you’ve submitted your deposit, the situation can get sticky since deposits are typically non-refundable.
 If you find yourself in such a situation, you should discuss any options you might have directly with the school.

 If, for some reason, you never get around to declining admission to a college, don’t fret too much.
 In most cases, colleges and universities acceptance offers have a type of expiration date attached to them.
 If you do not formally confirm you’ll be attending the school by submitting a deposit, then your acceptance will be canceled for the academic year in which you applied.
 Some schools will explicitly give you an expiration date for their acceptance offer, not just an implicit one like the deadline for the deposit.
+Sorry, you can't really attend two colleges at once (excluding dual enrollment programs and studying abroad, of course).

 Understanding how to decline admission to a college you applied to is great knowledge to possess as a high school student.
 Many students who get multiple college admissions offers agonize over how to decline a college acceptance, as if the college’s personal feelings will be irrevocably hurt.
 Don’t stress out over declining admission to a college.
 Admission boards are well-versed in receiving declines of their acceptance offers, so it’s not like they will be blindsided by your declining admission to a college.
 Once you’ve declined all the admission offers you’ve received from colleges, now you can focus on getting excited for the school you did accept.